NetApp-openstack-dev/openstack-docs/source/operations/section_non-disruptive-ops.rst

 Non-Disruptive Operations
 =========================

-NetApp’s clustered Data ONTAP provides these benefits for non-disruptive
+NetApp’s ONTAP provides these benefits for non-disruptive
 operations:

 -  The movement of NetApp FlexVol volumes that contain Cinder volumes